IrsyadMakarim/IrsyadMakarim/README.md

 ### Hi there 👋

 ## About me
+- My name is Muhammad Irsyad Makarim
+- A student in Telkom University
 - I'm an amateur game dev and mobile dev.
 - Specialized in Godot Engine and Android Studio
 - Currently learning more about Mobile Programming, especially Android and more about Godot Engine